 My advice to other women engineers joining Keller is to stick with it and not be afraid of the fieldwork.
 The first years of traveling and working can be challenging, but you learn so much to help you further down the line.
 Also, find someone to be your mentor.
 It’s important to have experienced people to bounce ideas off, or just to vent to when you’re having a tough day.

 #ShapeTheWorld to me means that my generation has an obligation to continue to foster a culture where diversity is celebrated; a culture where those who are underrepresented feel capable, empowered, and valued.

 Tünde Lorinczi, Junior Project Manager

 Keller Grundläggning, Sweden

 I joined Keller Romania in 2015 as a design engineer and then got the lucky chance to assist on a jet grouting project in Helsinki as a site technician.
-That was a game changer – I fell in love with project execution and ever since I’ve been a project engineer working on sites in Hungary, Austria, Finland, Norway and now Sweden, where I’m junior project manager.
+That was a game-changer – I fell in love with project execution and ever since I’ve been a project engineer working on sites in Hungary, Austria, Finland, Norway, and now Sweden, where I’m a junior project manager.

 This is still a profession where women are underrepresented.
 But I can say I’ve only ever been trusted and treated with equality.